pirtleshell/lwt/docs/faq.md

 ![Image](../img/prob3.png)

-Answer: Either the database (MySQL) is not running, or the database connection parameters in _../htlwt/connect.inc.php_ are wrong.
+Answer: Either the database (MySQL/MariaDB) is not running, or the database connection parameters in _../htlwt/connect.inc.php_ are wrong.
 Please check/correct the database connection parameters and/or start MySQL via the MAMP or EasyPHP control program/panel.